JetBrains/intellij-sdk-docs/topics/user_interface_components/notifications.md

 * The user can control the way each notification type is displayed under `Settings | Appearance & Behavior | Notifications`
 * All displayed notifications are gathered in the Event Log tool window and can be reviewed later

-For UI reference, see [Balloon](https://jetbrains.design/intellij/controls/balloon/) in _IntelliJ Platform UI Guidelines_.
+For UI reference, see [Balloon](https://jetbrains.design/intellij/controls/balloon/) in the IntelliJ Platform UI Guidelines.

 The specific method used to display a notification is [`Notifications.Bus.notify()`](upsource:///platform/platform-api/src/com/intellij/notification/Notifications.java).
 If the current Project is known, please use overload with `Project` parameter, so the notification is shown in its associated frame.